House of Nanking

 Peter Fang opened House of Nanking in 1988 at 919 Kearny Street, where Chinatown meets the Financial District.
 He and his wife Lily had moved from Shanghai to San Francisco in 1980 with almost nothing.
 They named the restaurant after Lily’s father’s hometown of Nanking, and Peter started cooking his own version of Shanghai home-style food, folding in California ingredients and whatever else caught his attention.

 Business was slow at first.
-Then a rave review in the San Francisco Chronicle hit, and suddenly there were lines out the door.
-Those lines never went away.
+A favorable San Francisco Chronicle review changed that, and there have been lines out the door since.

 How It Works

 The signature move at House of Nanking is letting Peter (or his staff) order for you.
-You sit down, they ask what you don’t eat, and then food starts arriving.
-Regulars trust the process completely.
-First-timers who insist on ordering from the menu still eat well, but the kitchen knows what’s good on any given day better than you do.
+You sit down, they ask what you don’t eat, and food starts arriving.
+First-timers who order from the menu still eat well; the kitchen knows what’s good on a given day.

 What to Order

-If you do want to choose, the menu splits between old favorites and newer additions.
-The Nanking Sesame Chicken is the signature and the reason many people keep coming back.
-The Fried Pork Potstickers and Shrimp Packets (both with peanut sauce) are the other staples from the original lineup.
+If you want to choose, the menu splits between long-running dishes and newer additions.
+The Nanking Sesame Chicken is the signature.
+The Fried Pork Potstickers and Shrimp Packets (both with peanut sauce) are the other long-running staples.

-From the newer side of the menu, the House Noodles and the Famous Crispy Honey Beef with Bok Choy are both popular.
-Portions are generous and prices are reasonable for the neighborhood.
+From the newer side of the menu, the House Noodles and the Crispy Honey Beef with Bok Choy are both popular.
+Portions are large and prices are moderate for the neighborhood.

 The Space